 Copying of data to an object store, while it still remains on the SSD.

 The minimum time to wait before considering data for tiering from an SSD to an object-store.

-The storage capacity available for new filesystems.
+The storage capacity that is available for new filesystems.

 Less frequently-used data (as opposed to hot data), usually residing on an object-store.